 The longer it’s been since I actually lived in Hollister, the rarer the occasion arises that I think to share my favorite story about it.
-This story is by no means representative of my hometown in any way.
-I’ll say that again, since people often tend to think the opposite: This story is by no means representative of my hometown in any way.
+This story is not representative of my hometown in any way.
+I’ll say that again, since people often tend to think the opposite: This story is not representative of my hometown in any way.

 The summer after my freshman year of college, I headed back home, worked at the newspaper, and watched the house while my parents were away on extended vacation.
 In all, not a bad way to spend three hot months.
 By virtue of having the place to myself, however, I had to shop for groceries on my own.
 I’d never felt more grown up.
-Sure, I had made grocery trips during the previous year, when I lived in the dorms, but shopping for food myself in my hometown at the store my mom shops at was a trip — and probably my first good encounter with sudden on-set responsibility.
+Sure, I had made grocery trips during the previous year, when I lived in the dorms, but shopping for food myself in my hometown at the store my mom shops at made me feel like an adult in ways that little from my first year of college did.

 On one trip to the grocery store, I was standing in line and noticed two older women queued up behind me.
 I glanced back and saw that they were both around my grandmother’s age and could have very well been friends of my grandma’s, given how social circles work in Hollister.
 The two women were chatting back and forth with the usual call-and-response pairs that people so often exchange when they haven’t caught up in a while.

 (An admission: Though this story should be considered non-fiction, I can’t be sure that the woman being discussed was actually named Pearl.
 She could have just as easily been named Fern or Inez or Dotty or Mabel or Genuflessa or Eunice or anything else from the stable of names that women of this generation were saddled with.
 For the sake of telling this story, I’ll stick with Pearl.)

 “No. What happened to Pearl?” the other one asked.